nerfstudio-project/viser/docs/source/index.rst

 - Programmatic camera control and rendering
 - An entirely web-based client, for easy use over SSH!

 The goal is to provide primitives that are (1) easy for simple visualization tasks, but (2) can be composed into more elaborate interfaces.
+For more about design goals, see the `technical report <https://arxiv.org/abs/2507.22885>`_.

 Here are some examples of what you visualize with Viser:

 .. raw:: html